 \subsection{Evaluation results}

-\textbf{Quantitative results.} We provide a project page (HTML) in the supplementary materials, a local HTML file (\texttt{project\_page.html}), which exhibits the videos generated by our method and baselines.
-To view the qualitative results, please open \texttt{project\_page/project\_page.html} in a web browser.
 Since there is currently no method for reconstructing camera controllable 3D background scenes for 4D humans, we composite the baseline-generated controllable-view 3D scenes with the 4D human sequences frame by frame.
 Specifically, we render the human sequences according to the predefined camera trajectory, and then paste each rendered human frame onto the baseline-generated background according to positions provided by the object placement model, which ensures geometric consistency between the human and the scene in the final video.
 In Table~\ref{tab:llava_score}, we report the LLaVA scores across different dimensions, which showed that our method is capable of synthesizing high-quality scenes with controllable camera trajectories.

 To further evaluate the synthetic result, we conduct a user study to compare the rendered video by our method with the established baselines.
 We ask 20 users to vote for their preferred method based on video quality and geometric consistency across different viewpoints.
 Followed 3DitScene~\cite{zhang20243ditscene}, we also adopt GPT-4v as an additional criterion since it can evaluate 3D consistency and image quality well aligned with human preference.
 In Table~\ref{tab:user_study}, we report the user study result, which shows our method outperforms other baselines in terms of both video quality and geometric consistency.